Portable, infrastructure-independent, neonatal CPAP device

 Nitesh Jangir Co-founder and Director, InnAccel Technologies

 Our vision is to enable access to quality healthcare for everyone, regardless of the clinical setting.
 This vision is now closer to reality with the help of SAMRIDH’s support.
-The support of funds and advisory is playing a substantial role in our growth.
+The financial assistance and advisory support is playing a substantial role in our growth.
 We have deployed the Saans device to all public hospitals in Assam.
-This project has the potential to provide the road map for the global implementation of non-invasive ventilation in limited-resource settings.
+This project has the potential to become a role model for the global implementation of non-invasive ventilation in limited- resource settings.
 The support from SAMRIDH has put us on an accelerated path to becoming financially sustainable.

-SAMRIDH’s financial assistance is enabling InnAccel to scale-up the manufacturing and deployment of Saans, an easy-to-use, portable, neonatal Continuous Positive Air Pressure (CPAP) system.
-With this support, InnAccel has been able to hire a dedicated commercial and support team to drive the uptake of the device through private and public healthcare systems.
-In partnership with National Health Mission-Government of Assam, it is implementing state-wide deployment of the Saans devices in Special New-born Care Units(SNCUs) and Pediatric Intensive Care Units (PICU) of district hospitals and ambulances, and further providing a base to replicate the scale up across other states.
+SAMRIDH’s financial assistance is enabling InnAccel to scale-up the manufacturing of the Saans device.
+Moreover, with SAMRIDH’s support, InnAccel has been able to hire a dedicated commercial and support team to drive the uptake of the device through private and public healthcare systems.
+This initiative, in partnership with National Health Mission, Government of Assam, is enabling InnAccel to deploy 307 SAANS units in Special New-born Care Units(SNCUs) and Paediatric Intensive Care Units (PICUs) of district hospitals as well as in ambulances across the state.
+The partnership is further providing a base to replicate the model across other states.

 babies are born with respiratory distress each year in non-tertiary care settings in India

-of these infants die due to lack of respiratory support
+of these infants die due to a lack of respiratory support

 increase in child mortality in India due to direct and indirect effects of COVID-19